md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 - Blood Type: A, B, AB, O
 - Marital Status: Single, Married, Divorced

-**Ordinal Scale:** The ordinal scale is a type of measurement where data is organized into a specific order or ranking.
-However, while you can tell which item is higher or lower in the order, the exact difference between the ranks isn’t consistent or precisely measurable.
+**Ordinal Scale:** The ordinal scale is a type of measurement where data is organized into a specific order or ranking, but the differences between values are not measurable.

 Examples: